ULA Ohm 2.0 – Review

 The Ohm has a well-padded hip belt with two straps on each side.
-Having two straps allows you to adjust your hip-belt for a more precise fit, but with the padding in the Ohm hip-belt, I find them unnecessary.
+Having two straps allows you to adjust your hip-belt for a more precise fit, but I find them unnecessary with the padding in the Ohm hip-belt.
 Still, if you want to dial in your hip belt, you have this capability with the Ohm.
-The hip belt attaches via straps and velcro and is very easy to adjust.
+The hip belt attaches via straps and velcro and is easy to adjust.

 Additional Pack Straps

 The sternum strap is a full-size strap that you can slide up and down the shoulder straps as needed.
 Above and below the sternum strap, there are water bottle holders, both of which I have removed.
-There is also a fixed plastic attachment clip at the top of each strap, along with two fixed points on the shoulder straps to attach additional gear or storage components.
+There is also a fixed plastic attachment clip at the top of each strap and two fixed points on the shoulder straps to attach additional gear or storage components.

 The Ohm uses compression lines that zig-zag up the sides of the backpack and are adjustable.
 I use these to reduce the pack’s size and make it more secure if I have less gear.
-I like these types of compression straps better than mesh because I can use a single strap at different heights to hold things like hiking poles, umbrellas, tall water bottles, tent poles, etc.
+I like these compression straps better than mesh because I can use a single strap at different heights to hold things like hiking poles, umbrellas, tall water bottles, tent poles, etc.

 Additional straps on the pack include hand loops, which I removed since I use trekking poles.
 There are also tension straps on the back of the pack (top and bottom) for your trekking poles and ice-ax.

-Finally, a top strap goes up and over the top of the pack, allowing you to compress the strap further.
-It would be nice if the top strap were longer so I could use it to attach my bear canister, but it is still long enough to secure a large load that extends into the pack sleeve.
+Finally, a top strap goes up and over the top of the pack, allowing you to compress the backpack further.
+It would be nice if the top strap were longer to attach my bear canister, but it is still long enough to secure a large load that extends into the pack sleeve.

 ULA Ohm 2.0 Review – Storage